Energy Lens

 Alternatively, if you have no idea of the proportion of energy that is being wasted by equipment left on unnecessarily, you could:

 Also, most buildings have open to them a variety of equipment- or building-fabric-related energy-saving opportunities, most of which require a more significant capital investment.
-You are probably well aware of many of these such as upgrading insulation or replacing lighting equipment, but good places to look for ideas include the Carbon Trust and Energy Star websites.
+You are probably aware of many of these, such as upgrading insulation or replacing lighting equipment, but good places to look for ideas include the Carbon Trust and Energy Star websites.

-Although your detailed meter data won't necessarily help you to find these equipment- or building-fabric-related opportunites (e.g. it won't tell you that a more efficient type of lighting equipment exists), it will be useful for helping you to quantify the potential savings that each opportunity could bring.
+Although your detailed meter data won't necessarily help you to find these equipment- or building-fabric-related opportunities (e.g. it won't tell you that a more efficient type of lighting equipment exists), it will be useful for helping you to quantify the potential savings that each opportunity could bring.
 It's much more reliable to base your savings estimates on real metered data than on rules of thumb alone.
 And it's critically important to quantify the expected savings for any opportunity that you are considering investing a lot of time or money into – it's the only way you can figure out how to hone in on the biggest, easiest energy savings first.

 Just finding the opportunities to save energy won't help you to save energy - you have to take action to target them...